 If your B12 doesn’t arrive in 30 days, message us and we’ll send you a replacement package immediately.
 Royal Mail (our courier) only allows us to report “Lost Item” after 30 days, so please be patient and wait a month before you message us.

 How much should I inject at a time and how often?

 Should I be taking other supplements or follow any diet?

 Folate is a common supplement we recommend along with the B12.
 For more elaborate advice, read this article please.

 If I want to inject on a monthly basis, can the powder be made into a bigger dose?
 Would I therefore need different syringes?

 You can use whatever doses you prefer, although we recommend these ones.
 Monthly injections of B12 don’t make much sense, because B12 doesn’t last long, as any excess quickly goes out in the urine.
 This is why B12 isn’t toxic even in huge amounts.

-I am allergic to mold and learned that oral products that I tried were made from fermenting bacteria and mold.
+I am allergic to mold and learned that oral products that I tried were made from bacterial fermentation and mold formation.
 Is this the case for your product?